JoshOBrien/exiftoolr/docs/index.md

 Phil Harvey's [ExifTool][exiftool-home] is the most comprensive tool available for reading, writing and editing the metadata contained in a wide variety of files.
-ExifTool supports many different metadata formats including EXIF, GPS, IPTC, XMP, JFIF, GeoTIFF, ICC Profile, Photoshop IRB, FlashPix, AFCP and ID3, as well as the maker notes of many digital cameras by Canon, Casio, FLIR, FujiFilm, GE, HP, JVC/Victor, Kodak, Leaf, Minolta/Konica-Minolta, Motorola, Nikon, Nintendo, Olympus/Epson, Panasonic/Leica, Pentax/Asahi, Phase One, Reconyx, Ricoh, Samsung, Sanyo, Sigma/Foveon and Sony.

-The R package **exiftoolr** provides a thin wrapper around ExifTool and allows one to read image file metadata from one or more files into a `data.frame` with a simple command:
+**exiftoolr** is an R package that provides a thin wrapper around ExifTool and allows one to read image file metadata from one or more files into a `data.frame` with a simple command:

 {% highlight r %}